-The Dell Storage MD1400 direct-attached storage offers seamless expansion for PowerEdge servers with the PERC H830 HostRAID adapter.
+The Dell EMC Storage MD1400 direct-attached storage offers seamless expansion for PowerEdge servers with the PERC H830 HostRAID adapter.
 It provides customers the flexibility to expand storage as their business grows.
 You can easily expand your server capacity with twelve 3.5-inch SAS HDDs in a 2U array and up to 8 arrays with a single PERC H830 Host RAID adapter.
-Table 1 Dell Storage MD1400 features lists the features of the Dell Storage MD1400 direct-attached storage.
+Table1 lists the features of MD1400 direct-attached storage.